satansdeer/satansdeer.github.com/src/pages/posts/how-to-comment/index.md

 }
 ```

 Even though JSX will be compiled to Javascript - you can't use regular JS comments.
-They willbe parsed as text and added to your layout.
+They will be parsed as text and added to your layout.

 So the only working option is to __use multiline comments inside curly braces__: